FakeTuxedo/HON2000/README.md

 # DO NOT place RPGMaker files directly in this main folder.
 Repository for Honors 2000 Foundation Seminar collaboration.

-Link to the shared Google Drive (which architecture should generally *not* be using): https://drive.google.com/drive/folders/1zHZWC462bGgSSHC6lBkIwSiYeVx7Ddnp?usp=drive_link
+Link to the shared Google Drive (which architecture should generally *not* be using except temporarily): https://drive.google.com/drive/folders/1zHZWC462bGgSSHC6lBkIwSiYeVx7Ddnp?usp=drive_link

 Branches: